Wythenshawe (ward)

 Wythenshawe was an electoral division of Manchester City Council which was represented from 1931 until 1954.
 It covered the Wythenshawe estate to the south the city.

-Background
+Overview

-The ward was created in 1931, following the Manchester Extension Act 1930, which gave the Wythenshawe estate to the Manchester corporation.
-Its covered the former civil parishes of Baguley, Northenden, and Northen Etchells which had previously belonged to Bucklow Rural District.
-Its boundaries were altered in 1950, with that part of the ward north of the Cheshire Lines Railway transferred to the new Northenden ward.
-In 1954, the ward was abolished, and its area was divided between the Baguley, Benchill, and Woodhouse Park wards.
+Wythenshawe ward was created in 1931, following the Manchester Extension Act 1930, which transferred the civil parishes of Baguley, Northenden, and Northen Etchells to the Manchester corporation.
+It covered the former civil parishes, previously part of the Bucklow Rural District, which became the Wythenshawe estate.
+Its boundaries were altered in 1950, when that part of the ward to the north of the Cheshire Lines Railway was transferred to the new Northenden ward.
+In 1954, the ward was abolished, and its former area was divided between the Baguley, Benchill, and Woodhouse Park wards.

-From 1931 until 1945, the ward formed part of the Altrincham Parliamentary constituency; from 1945 until 1950 it was part of the Bucklow Parliamentary constituency; from 1950 until its abolition it was part of the Manchester Wythenshawe Parliamentary constituency.
+From 1931 until 1945, the ward formed part of the Altrincham Parliamentary constituency.
+From 1945 until 1950 it was part of the Bucklow Parliamentary constituency.
+From 1950 until its abolition it was part of the Manchester Wythenshawe Parliamentary constituency.